Generic name: oxymorphone [ OX-ee-MOR-fone ]

 Oxymorphone side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+Oxymorphone may cause serious side effects.
 Call your doctor at once if you have:

 a light-headed feeling, like you might pass out;

-fever, chills, cough with yellow or green mucus;
+chest pain, wheezing, cough with yellow or green mucus;

-Common side effects may include:
+Common side effects of oxymorphone may include:

-stomach pain, nausea, vomiting, loss of appetite, constipation, diarrhea;
+stomach pain, nausea, vomiting, constipation.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.